Rated: E · Fiction · Action/Adventure · #2192593

 "Thirty seconds, Vorcian shielding at forty-eight percent."

-"Group 1 Starships, prepare to go to full impulse power, fire forward laser cannons, maximum power on my command."
+"Group 1 Starships, prepare to go to full impulse power, fire laser cannons, maximum power on my command."

 "Less than ten seconds remaining to regroup, Commander."